 Proposals 4 and 5 of this proxy statement request that shareholders approve the removal of the remaining super-majority provisions in our charter.
+The super-majority voting provisions are limited to (1) amendments to Article 15 of our charter relating to certain share repurchases from "interested stockholders" (defined in our charter as a beneficial holder of 5% or more of our shares, unless held for more than four years) at a per share price in excess of the applicable market price or the ability for shareholders to use cumulative voting in the election of directors once there is a "substantial stockholder" (defined in our charter as a beneficial holder of 40% or more of our shares) (Proposal 4), and (2) amendments to the provision of Article 16 of our charter that prohibits action by written consent of shareholders (Proposal 5).
 These provisions were originally designed to ensure that the interests of all shareholders were adequately represented in the event any of the actions contemplated by these provisions were to occur.
 However, the Board is aware that some shareholders oppose super-majority provisions, arguing that super-majority voting provisions may limit the ability of a majority of common shareholders to effect changes they desire.

-Informed in part by engagement with our shareholders, we presented these proposals at our 2017 Annual Meeting, conducting a comprehensive campaign that included significant outreach to our retail investors to build support for the proposals.
-The proposals were supported by holders of just over 79% of our outstanding voting shares, a level of support below the required affirmative vote of the holders of at least 80% of our outstanding voting shares.
-Following the 2017 Annual Meeting, we sought shareholder input as our Board considered next steps regarding the remaining super-majority provisions.
-Shareholders expressed appreciation for our efforts to remove the provisions, including the retail solicitation campaign, and acknowledged the high hurdle presented by the current 80% voting requirement in our charter to approve amendments to remove the super-majority provisions.
-Several shareholders continued to express a preference for simple majority voting requirements and encouraged us to put forth another management proposal to remove the remaining super-majority voting provisions in our charter.
-Shareholder feedback was a factor in the Board's decision to again present these two proposals at the 2018 Annual Meeting in order to continue evolving our governance practices to ensure we operate with a best-in-class governance structure.
-A comprehensive campaign with retail investors to build support for the management proposals is under way.
+Informed in part by engagement with our shareholders, we presented these proposals at our 2017 and 2018 Annual Meetings.
+The proposals were supported by holders of just over 79% of our outstanding common stock in both 2017 and 2018, a level of support below the required affirmative vote of the holders of at least 80% of our outstanding shares of common stock.

+Following the 2018 meeting, we sought further shareholder input as our Board considered next steps regarding the remaining super-majority provisions.
+Shareholders expressed appreciation for our continued efforts to remove the provisions and acknowledged our continued responsiveness to shareholder feedback while facing the high hurdle presented by the current 80% voting requirement in our charter to approve amendments to remove the super-majority provisions.
+Given our proactive and continued efforts to remove the remaining super-majority provisions over the past several years, a number of investors stated that they would have been supportive if our Board did not present a management proposal to eliminate supermajority provisions in 2018.
+However, several shareholders continued to express a preference for simple majority voting requirements and encouraged us to put forth another management proposal to remove the remaining super-majority voting provisions in our charter.
+Shareholder feedback was a factor in the Board's decision to again present these two proposals at the 2019 Annual Meeting in order to continue evolving our governance practices to ensure we operate with a best-in-class governance structure.